Posted November 16, 2021

 The below notice sets out the categories of personal information we have collected in the past 12 months as enumerated by the CCPA.
-For specifics on where and how this information is collected please visit the "Information Collection" section above.
+For more specifics on what, where, and how this information is collected, please visit the "Information Collection" section above.

 - Identifiers: name, email address, IP address, and other online identifiers.

 - Customer Records: Our payment processor, Stripe, collects your payment information.

 - Commercial or Transactions Information: Records of services purchased, obtained, or considered, and your payment pointer.

 - Internet Activity: Your preferred display currency, browsing history on coil.com, search history on coil.com, and interactions with a website, emails from Coil, or advertisement.